particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 #### What is the maximum rate I can send data?

-[Publishes from a device](/reference/device-os/firmware/#particle-publish-) a limited to 1 per second, at the maximum publish payload size of 622 UTF-8 characters.
+[Publishes from a device](/reference/device-os/firmware/#particle-publish-) a limited to 1 per second, at the maximum publish payload size of 622 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits).

 There are no additional limits placed on webhooks.
 However, if the server you are sending to cannot process the data within 20 seconds or returns an error because it is overloaded, traffic to the server will be throttled, and the [events will be discarded](http://localhost:8080/reference/device-cloud/webhooks/#limits).